 - What would make me feel I’ve completed this resolution?

-For illustration purposes, I’m using the same goals I listed in the example yesterday.
+For illustration purposes, I’m using the same goals I listed in the example in the last post.
 First is the stated goal, followed by the more specific description of that goal:

 Pay off my credit card – I want to pay off $7,000 worth of debt by (insert realistic date here).

-Read through the Bible – I want to be able to say I have read the entire Bible and finish all of it in 2011, without losing interest in three months.
+Read through the Bible – I want to be able to say I have read the entire Bible and finish all of it in 2019.
 I want to read the Bible consistently throughout the year at least 5 days per week.

 Write a book – I want to finish one of the many book ideas I have, have it completely written, and either have a publisher for the book or decide to self-publish.